leftovers-xyz/leftovers.xyz/content/posts/creating-a-hacking-team.md

 ## Getting paid
 At some point all the fun that you have might turn profitable.
 At the events, you might get loads of money out of the vulnerabilities you find.
 At that point how you divide the money can be an awkward discussion.
 You might be a team that is looking to make big bucks and then the money can be an issue.
 In the heat of the moment, it is hard to keep track that who found what vulnerability.
 At all three events that LeftOvers has participated, we've divided money equal to the event participants.
 If the payout is small, some of us have opted to put the money in to christmas party funds.

+Since we live in a society and are not animals, you have to pay taxes for the bounty money.
+Usually the organizers have to worry about this, you just deliver your tax card (remember, this is Finland).